 As a delegate for Miss World Canada, I am a role model.
-You don’t have to pretend that you come from a great background in order to be seen as a woman of great value.
+You don’t have to pretend that you come from a great background in order to become a woman of great value.
 I have to be honest and transparent; I want every girl who comes from a place like mine to know that she can still have a happy, fulfilling life.

 I would like to tell you about my childhood.

 My parents are wealthy, but made the choice to raise us in a falling-apart, filthy house with cheap, mismatched furniture thrown together with no thought behind it.
 The house cost less than my father’s annual salary, yet the children were deprived.
 Growing up with nothing even though there should have been plenty of money to live a secure, stress-free childhood completely destroyed my self-worth.
 There is definitely a stigma that only low-income families can neglect their children, but these things happen in all tax brackets.
 Neglect is not about having resources, it’s about having priorities that are above your children’s wellbeing; everything was for their own personal retirements.

-Any expense was seen as frivolous, so we never had any birthday celebrations, no vacations, no pretty dresses or jewelry, and no outings to restaurants or activities, despite having wealth.
+Any expense was seen as frivolous, so we never really had any birthday celebrations, no vacations, no pretty dresses or jewelry, and no outings to restaurants or activities, despite having wealth.
 I believed that I did not deserve anything.
-This was not done to me out of malice, but came from an ignorant and warped viewpoint about life that my parents extended to themselves as well as their children; their marriage itself began this way; no proposal, no wedding ceremony, no rings, just a paper from the courthouse.
+This came from an ignorant and warped viewpoint about life that my parents extended to themselves as well as their children; their marriage itself began this way; no proposal, no wedding ceremony, no rings, just a paper from the courthouse.

 Cold, practical, joyless.